 The Department offers centralized IV admixture and unit-dose distribution, and decentralized clinical pharmacy services.
 The Department utilizes automated dispensing machines, or Pyxis, located in every patient care area.
 All campuses are staffed 24-hours-per-day, seven-days-per-week.
 Practice sites are located on five (5) campuses and include inpatient and outpatient services.

-The Department of Pharmacy offers decentralized clinical services for Swedish's multiple specialties which include cardiology, cardiac/critical/medical/neonatal/neurology/pediatrics/surgical intensive care units, emergency medicine, inpatient and outpatient oncology, pediatrics, liver/kidney/pancreas/stem cell transplantation, obstetrics/gynecological, general medicine, general surgery, renal/urology, orthopedics, neurology, orthopedic rehabilitation and sleep medicine.
+The Department of Pharmacy offers decentralized clinical services for Swedish's multiple specialties which include cardiology, emergency medicine, cardiac/critical/medical/neonatal/neurology/pediatrics/surgical intensive care units, inpatient and outpatient oncology, pediatrics, liver/kidney/pancreas/stem cell transplantation, high risk obstetrics/gynecological, general medicine, general surgery, renal/urology, orthopedics, neurology, orthopedic rehabilitation, and sleep medicine.
 Swedish is the largest and most comprehensive hospital in the Pacific Northwest with 1245 licensed beds.

-Our decentralized patient care area pharmacists (PCAPs) work closely with physicians, nurses and other health care workers to provide excellent patient care by monitoring and prescribing under collaborative drug therapy agreements (CDTA): select antibiotics (i.e. aminoglycosides, vancomycin), total parenteral nutrition, anticoagulation therapy (i.e. warfarin, heparin infusion), anemia management, adult renal adjustment of medications, IV to PO conversion, delirium assessment, QT prolongation assessment, antiepileptics (i.e. phenytoin, valproic acid), and other dosing services upon request.
+Our decentralized patient care area pharmacists (PCAPs) work closely with physicians, nurses and other health care workers to provide excellent patient care by monitoring and prescribing under collaborative drug therapy agreements (CDTAs): select antibiotics (i.e. aminoglycosides, vancomycin), total parenteral nutrition, anticoagulation therapy (i.e. warfarin, heparin infusion, argatroban, bivalirudin), anemia management, adult renal adjustment of medications, IV to PO conversion, antiepileptics (i.e. phenytoin, valproic acid), and other dosing services upon request.
 We also operate the outpatient oncology infusion service, coordinated with the Swedish Cancer Institute, and an investigational drug service.